defold/doc/docs/en/manuals/push.md

 pprint(all_n)
 ```

-Which results in a table pairing notification id:s with their respective data:
+Which results in a table pairing notification id's with their respective data:

 ```txt
 DEBUG:SCRIPT: